calmoo/mock-database-tester/README.md

 values for a set duration of seconds, while also running these processes in parallel.

 ## Usage
+The number of processes to spawn is passed as an integer when running the program.
+This value must be larger than 0.

 Spawn 3 stress processes in parallel and analyze the results:

 ```